equinixmetal-archive/docs-packet-legacy/products/storage/blockstorage.md

 ### [Extending Storage Volume](extending_blockstorage.md)

-Follow [this link](extending_blockstorage.md) to learn hot extend/grow your block stroage volume.
+Follow [this link](extending_blockstorage.md) to learn how to extend/grow your block stroage volume.